Exact gauge fields from anti-de Sitter space: Introduction and summary

-While the cases just mentioned employ foliations of spacetime with compact submanifolds and thus compact gauge groups, the extension to the noncompact case is obvious geometrically.
-Indeed, for noncompact $H^3$ and dS$_3$ foliations of (parts of) Minkowski space exact SO(1,3) Yang--Mills solutions were constructed recently~\cite{roehrig}.
-In this paper, we analyze the noncompact variant of SU(2) gauge theory on dS$_4$ and apply the aforementioned construction method to SU(1,1) Yang--Mills on AdS$_3$-foliated anti-de Sitter space~AdS$_4$.
-While the AdS$_3$ leaves admit an SO(2,2) action, we follow the dS$_4$ example and choose the gauge group to be SL$(2,\R)\cong\textrm{SU}(1,1)$, which can be directly identified with the AdS$_3$ slices.
+While the cases mentioned above employ foliations of spacetime with compact submanifolds and thus compact gauge groups, the extension to the noncompact case is obvious geometrically.
+Indeed, for noncompact $H^3$ and dS$_3$ foliations of (parts of) Minkowski space, exact SO(1,3) Yang--Mills solutions were constructed recently~\cite{roehrig}.
+In this paper, we analyze the noncompact variant of the previously mentioned SU(2) gauge theory on dS$_4$, applying the aforestated construction method to SU(1,1) Yang--Mills on AdS$_3$-foliated anti-de Sitter space~AdS$_4$.
+While the AdS$_3$ leaves admit an SO(2,2) action, we follow the dS$_4$ example and choose the gauge group to be SL$(2,\R)\cong\textrm{SU}(1,1)$, which can be directly identified with the AdS$_3$ slices, providing an orthonormal frame of one-forms $\{e^0,e^1,e^2\}$ on AdS$_3$.
 In this way we obtain a two-parameter family of SU(1,1)-equivariant Yang--Mills fields on AdS$_4$ (with some radius~$R$), which depend in a particular way on a spatial foliation parameter~$\psi\in(-\frac{\pi}{2},\frac{\pi}{2})\equiv\mathcal{I}_\psi$.

+Even though we are going to map the solutions to Minkowski space, one may question the physical plausibility of a gauge theory in AdS$_4$, due to the presence of closed timelike curves and the lack of global hyperbolicity.
+However, those issues can be effectively addressed.
+To tackle the former, one can ``unwrap" the periodic time coordinate and work in the universal covering space $\widetilde{\textrm{AdS}}_4$.
+Addressing the latter, both spaces feature a timelike boundary at spatial infinity, which poses complications for the Cauchy problem.
+Different solutions to this issue were discussed in~\cite{AIS78} utilizing special boundary conditions and constructing an ``effective" Cauchy surface in AdS$_4$.
+These questions would be especially serious for the quantum theory, as would be the fact that our gauge group is non-compact\footnote{ See, however, the discussion of unitary $S$-matrices for non-compact gauge theories in~\cite{margolin}.}.
+Therefore, in this work we restrain ourselves to the classical level.